bufbuild-ru/docs/docs/lint/rules/index.md

 # Rules and categories

+::: tip Note
-::: tip The rules and categories described here belong to the [`v1`](../../configuration/v1/buf-yaml/) and [`v2`](../../configuration/v2/buf-yaml/) configurations.
+The rules and categories described here belong to the [`v1`](../../configuration/v1/buf-yaml/) and [`v2`](../../configuration/v2/buf-yaml/) configurations.
 If you're still using `v1beta1` configuration files and haven't [migrated](../../migration-guides/migrate-v2-config-files/) yet, refer to the previous [reference](../../configuration/v1beta1/lint-rules/).
 :::

 The Buf CLI applies individual lint rules across your Protobuf schema, reporting any violations as errors.
 This page describes the available categories and the individual rules within each category.
 You can also use custom rules and categories defined in [Buf plugins](../../cli/buf-plugins/overview/), either alongside or in place of Buf's.
 See the [overview](../overview/#usage-examples) for usage and the [`buf.yaml` reference](../../configuration/v2/buf-yaml/) for configuration options.